Pongpanut/dialogflow-visualisation/README.md

 npm install
 ```

-In /src/config folder replace 'proj-id' with your project id
+In /src/config folder replace 'proj-id' and 'code' with your project id and language code repectively

 ```
 {
     "projectId": "proj-id"
+    "languageCode": "code"
 }
 ```